Netflix began in 1997 as a competitor to Blockbuster. Now, it has as many users as the entire population of Canada, UK, and Japan combined.

-So, how does a behemoth like Netflix create immersive experiences so captivating that the platform cannot be dethroned by its sea of competition?
-In this post, we’ll break down the elements of Netflix’s design and user experience (UX).
+So, how does a behemoth like Netflix create immersive experiences so captivating that the platform cannot be dethroned by its sea of competition, including Disney+, HBO and Prime Video?

 Unlike other platforms, where the “wow” comes after inputting your credit card information, Netflix reels in new users right from their homepage.
 The design and copy are minimal, with one goal—signups.